nataliakiselev/updater/README.md

 A weather, news and currency converter SPA.
-Written in React, it demonstrates use of AJAX and both Classes and hooks, and AJAX with simple fetch calls.
+Written in React, it demonstrates use of both Classes and hooks and AJAX with Fetch api.
 It allows to fetch weather for a chosen city via city search component.
 Material-UI used for CSS.

 ## Available Scripts